This American flag cheesecake recipe is a spin on a 4th of July dessert classic and also makes for a tasty Memorial Day Dessert.

 - 1 cup sour cream

 - 1 Tablespoon vanilla extract (or other extract of your choice such as almond or lemon)

-- Whipped cream or cool whip, about 1.5 - 2 cups
+- Whipped Cream (follow link for my recipe) or cool whip, about 1.5 - 2 cups

 - Washed and dried blueberries and raspberries (or you can use strawberries cut in half)

 - One to 2 hours before making the cheesecake, set cream cheese, milk, eggs and sour cream out to come to room temperature.
 This help the ingredients mix together easier and more thoroughly